mobiusteapot/UnityEditor-GameViewFullscreen/Readme.md

 Once installed, go to "Tools/FullScreenGameViewEnabled" to toggle if the full screen view should be used on play.

+You will need to hide the task bar on most configurations.

 You can press **F11** at any time to toggle the fullscreen view.